GBLille/MassiveFold/README.md

 ### Hardware recommendations

 We recommend a 4 TB fast storage to host the sequence databases for AFmassive and ColabFold.
-The requirements in RAM is function of the sequence but 128GB works for the majority of the cases, both for AFmassive and ColabFold.
-A GPU with at least 16 GB RAM is also recommended, knowing that the higher the memory size, the larger the system to be modeled can be.
+The requirements in RAM depend on the length of the sequence(s) but 128GB should work for the majority of cases, both for AFmassive and ColabFold.
+A GPU with at least 16 GB RAM is also recommended, knowing that more memory allows to model larger systems.

 ## Usage